eflautt/ga-data-science/lessons/lesson-05/readme.md

 Let's do a demo of Sublime with python.

-> Instructor- pull up the text editor and demo writing a simple python program and running it or use say-hi.py
+> Instructor Note: Pull up the text editor and demo writing a simple python program.
+You can also use [say-hi.py ](.code/say-hi.py).

 <a name="intro2"></a>
 ## iPython Notebook
 Where does IPython Notebook fit in?

-From the Notebook website-
+From the iPython Notebook docs-
 	"The notebook extends the console-based approach to interactive computing in a qualitatively new direction, providing a web-based application suitable for capturing the whole computation process: developing, documenting, and executing code, as well as communicating the results.

-The IPython notebook combines two components:
+iPython notebooks combine two components:

 - A web application: a browser-based tool for interactive authoring of documents which combine explanatory text, mathematics, computations and their rich media output.